PointNet#

 See the documentation for more information and advanced features.

-May use one step current clamp on multiple nodes, or have one node receive multiple current injections.
+May use one step current clamp on multiple nodes, or multiple current injections to a single node.

 {